-Emergency Services News’ is brought to you by a team of former emergency services and armed forces personnel who are passionate about sharing fact-based news, videos and blogs from the front line of the emergency services NHS and armed forces.
+Emergency Services News is brought to you by a team of former emergency services and armed forces personnel who are passionate about sharing fact-based news, videos and blogs from the front line of the emergency services, NHS and armed forces.

 Our Editor & founder, John Johnson, has served in both the armed forces, the Metropolitan Police and has also volunteered as a crew member for the RNLI on one of the busiest coastal stations in the UK.
 More recently, John has also donned the green jacket and worked with the NHS around the country.

 John and his shipmates saw active service in Sierra Leone (1999) and the NATO/Yugoslavia conflict (also in 1999).

-Due to the nature of his job when he was posted to PJHQ in Northwood, John had one of the highest security clearances in NATO.
+Due to the nature of his job when he was posted to PJHQ (J2) in Northwood, John had one of the highest security clearances in NATO.

 John went on to spend a total of eight years (three as a Special) working on a 999 response team based in Tower Hamlets.
 During his time in the Met, John received several commendations for professionalism and bravery.
 One of these commendations was for disarming a knife-wielding male, along with his colleagues, who had been threatening people in a fast-food takeaway.

-“I started the news website because of the number of negative stories and inaccurate stories which were being written about the emergency services by some sections of the mainstream media.
+“I started the news website because of the number of negative and inaccurate stories which were being written about the emergency services by some sections of the mainstream media.